-NOTE: These air handlers are designed for indoor installation only at a max altitude of 10,500 feet above sea level or a min altitude of -184 feet below sea level.
+NOTE: These air handlers are designed for indoor installation only.

 If the unit is located in an unconditioned area with high ambient temperature and/or high humidity, the air handler may be subject to nuisance sweating of the casing.
 On these installations, a wrap of 2" fiberglass insulation with a vapor barrier is recommended.